prince-modi/prince-modi.github.io/content/post/attention/index.md

 head 1:  [0.3, -1.5, 0.9, 1.8]
 ```

 No arithmetic occurs.
-The reshape is a reindexing of the same numbers, and in practice it does not even move memory.
-The location of the boundary is a convention rather than a constraint; what matters is that the same convention is applied to `Q`, `K`, and `V`, so that head 0's query, key, and value slices correspond to one another.
+The reshape is a reindexing of the same numbers, and in practice it does not move memory.
+The location of the boundary is a convention.
+What matters is that the same convention is applied to `Q`, `K`, and `V`, so that head 0's query, key, and value slices correspond to one another.

 ### 2.3 The score computation